 SEC Submits Planning Application to Create Global Facility for World Class Events

-Hot on the heels of the hugely successful development of The SSE Hydro, The Scottish Event Campus (SEC) has applied for planning permission in principle (PPIP) for a major expansion of its facilities with a vision to create a unique global event campus capable of taking the World’s top conferences, exhibitions and events.
+Hot on the heels of the hugely successful development of The OVO Hydro, The Scottish Event Campus (SEC) has applied for planning permission in principle (PPIP) for a major expansion of its facilities with a vision to create a unique global event campus capable of taking the World’s top conferences, exhibitions and events.

 The £150-£200m project includes a dedicated entrance to the west of the Campus and additional multi-purpose meeting and circulation spaces with panoramic views of the city and River Clyde.
 It is estimated that in a mature year the new facilities would generate £123m of economic benefit to the Glasgow area, £106m to Scotland and £71m to the UK.
 This would be in addition to the £400m of impact for Glasgow, £227m for Scotland and £136m for the UK generated annually from the existing facilities.
 It is estimated that economic payback for the tax payer will be between 5-7 years.

 Billy McFadyen, Finance & Development Director, SEC said:

 “The SEC currently offers Glasgow and Scotland a solution to stage Conferences of varying sizes.
 However, competition worldwide is robust and constantly evolving.
 In order to maintain this level of success we need to invest in our product to ensure we have the best facilities.
 The plans for this expansion will fulfil this and create a truly unique UK Event Campus which will be world class.